-What is a Porous medium?
+What is a Porous Medium?

-A porous medium is a substance that contains pores or spaces between solid material through which liquid or gas can pass.
+A porous medium is a substance that contains pores or spaces between solid materials through which liquid or gas can pass.
 Examples of naturally occurring porous media include sand, soil, and some types of stone, such as pumice and sandstone.
 Sponges, ceramics, and reticulated foam are also manufactured for use as porous media.
-The possible applications of these materials in science, industry and everyday life are vast, although they are perhaps most commonly used as filters.
-Physically, a porous medium can be distinguished from other materials — including other porous media — by its porosity, or the size of its pores.
+The possible applications of these materials in science, industry, and everyday life are vast, although they are perhaps most commonly used as filters.
+Physically, a porous medium can be distinguished from other materials — including other porous media — by its porosity or the size of its pores.
 Materials with low porosity are less permeable and typically have smaller pores, making it more difficult for gas or liquid to pass through them, while materials with high porosity have large pores and are easily permeated.
-Porosity is an important consideration in filtering since if particles must be removed by a porous medium, the pores must be small enough to effectively trap them.
+Porosity is an important consideration in filtering since if particles must be removed by a porous medium, the pores must be small enough to trap them effectively.
 Geologists also consider the porosity of the surrounding stone and soil when conducting observations of oil and natural gas reservoirs.
 Natural gas trapped in low-porosity stone is known as “tight gas” and is more difficult to access than other reserves.

-CFD simulations inside a porous medium in ANSYS Fluent software
+CFD Simulations inside a Porous Medium in ANSYS Fluent Software

 The porous media model can be used for a wide variety of single-phase and multiphase problems, including flow through packed beds, filter papers, perforated plates, flow distributors, and tube banks.
-When you use this model, you define a cell zone in which the porous media model is applied and the pressure loss in the flow is determined.
+When you use this model, you define a cell zone in which the porous media model is applied, and the pressure loss in the flow is determined.
 Heat transfer through the medium can also be represented, subject to the assumption of thermal equilibrium between the medium and the fluid flow.

 The porous media models for single-phase flows and multiphase flows use the Superficial Velocity Porous Formulation as the default.
-ANSYS FLUENT calculates the superficial phase or mixture velocities based on the volumetric flow rate in a porous region.
+ANSYS Fluent calculates the superficial phase or mixture velocities based on the volumetric flow rate in a porous region.
 However, it is important to note the following for multiphase flow:

 - In the Eulerian multiphase model (this section in the separate Theory Guide), the general porous media modeling approach, physical laws, and equations described below are applied to the corresponding phase for mass continuity, momentum, energy, and all the other scalar equations.

 Where is the source term for the ith (x, y, or z) momentum equation, is the magnitude of the velocity, and D and C are prescribed matrices.
-This momentum sink contributes to the pressure gradient in the porous cell, creating a pressure drop that is proportional to the fluid velocity (or velocity squared) in the cell.
+This momentum sink contributes to the pressure gradient in the porous cell, creating a pressure drop proportional to the fluid velocity (or velocity squared) in the cell.

-MR-CFD, an expert in the field of porous medium simulations
+MR-CFD, an Expert in the Field of Porous Medium Simulations

 - Premixed Combustion in Porous Zone